vegaprotocol/documentation/docs/api/vega-wallet/how-it-works.md

 To sign a transaction, the user uses a cryptographic wallet.

-Therefore, for third-party applications to send a transaction to a network, they have to connect to the user's wallet to get the transaction signed, then sent.
+Therefore, for third-party applications to send a transaction to a network, they have to connect to the user's wallet to get the transaction signed, then send it.

 ## Wallet in the Vega ecosystem